techtanzeel/collado-io/src/markdown/blog/iomando-subscription/index.md

 ## How It Works
-iomando works as an anual fee that it's billed to the community — the customer, as other shared services, like the elevator maintenance or the cleanings staff, do.
+iomando works as an annual fee that it's billed to the community — the customer, as other shared services, like the elevator maintenance or the cleanings staff, do.

 With this annual fee we include: